Updated June 12, 2023

 Step 5: Execute the above and see the result in sheet 2 as follows,

-We have changed the color of the ranges after combining them as we can see that they are still in selection.
+After combining them, we have changed the color of the ranges as we can see that they are still in selection.

 Example #3 – VBA Union

-Now let use union function to display the address after combining ranges.
+Now let’s use the union function to display the address after combining ranges.
 We will combine range A1:C4 and E1:F4 and display the address in the Immediate window.
-An immediate window is just below our code window or we can press CTRL + G to bring it up.
+An immediate window is just below our code window, or we can press CTRL + G to bring it up.